arioberek/arioberek/README.md

 <img src="https://komarev.com/ghpvc/?username=arioberek&label=profile%20views&color=0E75B6&style=for-the-badge" alt="profile views" />

 I'm a software developer from Brazil.
 I work on [**maqnar.io**](https://maqnar.io), a fleet-management platform for farms: telemetry, predictive maintenance, and cost analytics across tractors, harvesters, and implements.
-Available in PT, EN, ES, and NL.

 On the side, I review PRs across a small pile of personal projects, mess with new toolchains, and break something on a free-tier VPS at 2am.
 I pick up a new language every few months for fun.
 Lately it's been Go; before that Nim; before that I was writing tiny C++ HTTP servers because, why not.